-Sebastian Aguiar discusses how the lexicon of academe serves to obscure meaning instead of constructing concrete ideas.
+Sebastian Brunemeier discusses how the lexicon of academe serves to obscure meaning instead of constructing concrete ideas.
 The answer?
 Be precise.

 Technology has granted invasive new eyes and ears to government agencies, spurning the right to privacy.
 Felicitously, the individual has also been empowered with two new tools to check the corporate state: hacktivism and leaks.

-Sebastian Aguiar discusses his frustrations with the shortcomings of discussion based classes at the Claremont Colleges and what can be done to avoid them.
+Sebastian Brunemeier discusses his frustrations with the shortcomings of discussion based classes at the Claremont Colleges and what can be done to avoid them.